 1. Carefully compare Miles plan, Flypass & Online Flight Agencies

-How many times have you heard somebody saying: “I have a credit card with Miles, so I frequently fly for free!”
+How many times have you heard somebody say, “I have a credit card with Miles, so I frequently fly for free!”
 They are telling the truth for the most part.
 Miles plans do provide opportunities to save money on flights, but they may not necessarily be your best option.

 So are the people lying when they say they frequently fly for free?